NAUMathStat/problem-of-the-week/index.md

 <b>Rules for Problem of the Week</b>

 <p>
+The use of online resources is only permitted to clarify basic definitions needed for the problem.
+Otherwise, no use of calculators and/or online resources (including Gemini, ChatGPT, etc.) is premitted.
 The contest is open to all undergraduates at Northern Arizona University.
 The top two problem solvers of the semester will receive a \$100 and a \$50 prize respectively.
 Solutions are due at 11:59pm every Monday.
 </p>

 <p>Due Monday, Sep 22nd, 2025 at 11:59 pm submitted to